-It’s called Impostor Syndrome, the sinking sense of self-doubt that makes you feel like a fake, a fraud, a phony.
+Have you ever experience Impostor Syndrome, the sinking sense of self-doubt that make you feel like a fake, a fraud, a phony?

 That quote is from Ann Friedman, a technology reporter for the Pacific Standard Magazine.

 Friedman identified “those in tech” and people who are “gaining expertise” as the most susceptible to Impostor Syndrome.
 Unfortunately, that diagnosis applies to everyone in a coding bootcamp like Coder Foundry.
 All of our students receive a double-barrel blast of The Syndrome as soon as they decide to come here to learn.

 That’s why we’re touching on this subject today.
 In order for you to be successful as a programmer and break into the field (or level up your existing career) it’s important to put a finger on why you’re having less-than-helpful thoughts holding back your progress.

 The first step to overcoming Impostor Syndrome is to identify it.

 That's from Jessica Collett, a Sociology Professor at the University of Notre Dame.